 - Foamkill 836A is a concentrated defoaming emulsion.
 It is particularly useful in high viscosity and water-reducible systems.
 It is also highly effective in water-based inks including flexographic, acrylics and rotogravure applications.

-- Foamkill C-48 is concentrated organo-silicone effective combatting microfoam in gloss paints.
-It is most effective when incorporated un
+- Foamkill C-48 is concentrated organo-silicone effective combating microfoam in gloss paints.
+It is most effective when incorporated under high shear.

 Custom Defoamers for Paint and Coatings